HeisenBohr11/UHAF/_posts/2024-08-31-welcome-to-jekyll - Copy.markdown

 date:   2024-08-31 19:05:17 -0700
 categories: jekyll update
 ---
-Along the western border of India lie many villages.
-These villages are stricken with poverty and are in a rough condition.
-The villagers are far away from medical care and cannot afford to have yearly checkups.
-To help them, I am hosting a medical camp with a team of passionate doctors to provide diagnosis and orovide the villagers with the medicine they require.
+Along the western border of India lies Rajasthan.
+Rajasthan is a massive state where most of the land is a desert.
+But on this dry expanse, the natives have created a mystical culture, amazing folklore, and lots of delicious food.
+And on the western most end, lies the city of Barmer.
+This city is where my father had grown up and I have been there many times.
+The locals are incredibly nice.
+However, near Barmer, there are a few incredible small villages who are not as privelaged as us and are miles away from healthcare facility.
+Due to this reason, I wanted to help them out and provide them with the medical care the require.
+Due to this, I am asking you to pitch in and donate to make a change in people's lives.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll